lpedder/junos-filter-elements/README.md

 ## General Approach

 When constructing a firewall filter it can quickly get complex.
 If you use abstraction to multiple levels this can make it more difficult to read.
-For this reason, the examples here don't refer to prefix lists to make it clear what is allowed for each protocol.
+For this reason, the examples here don't refer to prefix lists or other filters.
+This makes it clearer what is allowed for each protocol.
 There are also problems with using prefix lists:
- * The temptation to re-use them can weaken your filters
+ * The temptation to re-use them can mean your filters aren't as specific as they could be
  * Using JunOS apply-path wildcards in prefix lists can open your filter much wider than you expect

 In the case of an apply-path wildcard such as this: